 Daylight savings time can be a mother’s worst nightmare.

 If you’re worried about your sleep being disrupted, then try to prepare yourself ahead of time.
-Don’t over-schedule yourself the weekend that daylight savings time ends and try to get in some extra rest.
+Don’t over-schedule yourself the weekend that daylight savings time changes and try to get in some extra rest.
 If you’re concerned about your child’s sleeping habits, then consider consulting with a baby sleep training expert for advice.

 Go to Bed Early